Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/05_projectile_collision/index.md

 We will now make the projectiles collide with a target.
 The target will be our enemy model.

 However, we will not directly use our models to detect collisions.
-We will create bounding box (an invisible mathematical cube) around both the projectile and the target, and check if those bounding boxes are colliding.
+We will create bounding boxes (an invisible mathematical cube) around both the projectile and the target, and check if those bounding boxes are colliding.
 Testing for collisions with bounding boxes is much faster than testing for collisions with models, and it is also more forgiving, as the bounding boxes can be larger than the actual models.

-Bounding boxes come in two flavours.
-The first one is called **Axis-Aligned Bounding Box** (AABB).
+Bounding boxes come in two flavors.
+The first one is called an **Axis-Aligned Bounding Box** (AABB).
 It is a box that is always aligned with the world axes (X, Y, Z).
-The second one is called **Oriented Bounding Box** (OBB).
+The second one is called an **Oriented Bounding Box** (OBB).
 It is a box that can be rotated in any direction.
-Compoting collisions with OBBs is more costly than with AABBs ans requires more complex math, so we will use AABBs for this tutorial.
+Computing collisions with OBBs is more costly than with AABBs and requires more complex math, so we will use AABBs for this tutorial.

 | ![Axis-Aligned Bounding Box](images/ch5_bounding-box.png) |
 | :-----------------------------------------------------------------------------------------------: |